-The framework of SB is different from tantric massage – it operates with a client-led & client-centred approach and with a clear Code of Ethics.
+The framework of SB is different from tantric massage – it operates with a client-led & client-centered approach and with a clear Code of Ethics.
 Sexological Bodywork has an educational focus, meaning that practitioners work with learning objectives that the clients bring.
 SB is not just a set of techniques, rather, the techniques are secondary to the educational contract.

 Usually, our clients attend from 3 to 10 sessions.
 As somatic transformation happens over time the client may need months of self practicing and several sessions guided by a professional.
 We seldom work in single sessions.
-From our experience we know our bodies do not like fast and ambitious approaches.
+From our experience, we know our bodies do not like fast and ambitious approaches.
 That is why instead of goal-oriented intention (to achieve something in one session, for example) we would encourage you to apply a mindful attitude and learn how to stay present without any agenda in the process of learning.